algorandfoundation/algokit-utils-py/docs/markdown/capabilities/algorand-client.md

 - `algokit_utils.transactions.SendParams` a typed dictionary exposing setting to apply during send operation.
 - `algokit_utils.transactions.SendSingleTransactionResult` is all of the information that is relevant when [sending a single transaction to the network](transaction.md#transaction-results)

 Generally, the functions to immediately send a single transaction will emit log messages before and/or after sending the transaction.
-You can opt-out of this by sending `suppressLog: true`.
+You can opt-out of this by passing `suppress_log=True` in `SendParams`.

 ### Composing a group of transactions